The Australian Shepherd and Shih Tzu Mix is a small and friendly dog with a thick, silky coat that requires daily grooming.

 Contact numbers for all the breed clubs should be available on their website or social media pages.

-Clearly, any breeder can have a website and advertise themselves as reputable.
+Any breeder can have a website and advertise themselves as reputable.
 However, when you read between the lines, you should get a feel for the breeder.

 Reputable breeders generally have websites to introduce their dogs.
 There will be plenty of photos of their dogs, including background information about them and their pedigrees.